mSimon12/mSimon12/README.md

 # Hi there, 👋

+### I'm an Engineer, Developer and Traveler!!

-My name is Marcelo, and I'm an Embedded Software Enginner looking for a transition into Backened Development!
+My name is Marcelo, I'm a Control and Automation Engineer by formation, but I got attracted by Programming.
+I have worked with Embedded Software for 3+ years and now I have been improving my skills to become a Backened Development!

-- 🔭 I’m currently working as Embedded Systems Developer
+- 🔭 As Embedded Software Developer I know how to spare resources.
-- 🌱 My expertise is focused on Python and C, but I am not afraid of coding with Java or learning a new language
+- 🌱 My expertise is focused on Python and C, but I am not afraid of coding with Java or learning a new language.
+Look out this Go [To-Do App](https://github.com/mSimon12/to-do-app) I have developed within 2 weeks after I learned it.
-- 💡 I'm currently improving my knowledge about Backend and Web Development, check out this app [here](https://github.com/mSimon12/rental_system)
+- 💡 I'm currently improving my knowledge about Backend and Web Development, and have already developed a [Rental System](https://github.com/mSimon12/rental_system) with Flask.
-- 💪🏼 I fell confortable with Flask framework, PostgreSQL, SQLite, testing and API development
+- 💪🏼 I fell confortable with Flask framework, PostgreSQL, SQLite, testing and API development.
 - 🚀 My next steps focus on improving my Docker knowledge, and learning Kubernets and AWS.
-- 👯 I’m looking to collaborate on Python project
+- 👯 I’m looking to collaborate on Python and Go projects.
-- 🤔 I’m looking to help on developing applications
+- 🤔 I’m looking to help on developing applications.

 ### Connect with me: